Aortic aneurysm surgery

 • Your hospital will give you instructions about if and when you need to stop eating and drinking before your operation.

-Depending on the type of surgery you’re having, you’ll have either a general or local anaesthetic.
+• Depending on the type of aortic aneurysm repair surgery you’re having, you’ll have either a general anaesthetic or a local anaesthetic.
+Open surgery is done under general anaesthesia.

 Open aortic aneurysm surgery

-During open surgery, your surgeon will make a large cut in the skin on your tummy to access your aorta.
+During open surgery, your surgeon will make a large cut in the skin on your tummy to reach your aorta.
 They’ll put clamps around your aorta to stop blood flowing through it while they operate.
 Even though your aorta is clamped, your surgeon will make sure that blood and oxygen continue to circulate around the upper part of your body throughout your procedure.

 Next, your surgeon will open up the damaged part of your aorta and put in an artificial (synthetic) graft (tube).
 This allows blood to flow through your aorta without touching the damaged parts.
+Your surgeon will then close the cut in your tummy with stitches or staples.

-Open surgery usually takes around four hours.
+Open surgery usually takes around four to six hours.

 Endovascular aortic repair (EVAR)